mo-ccc/twitter_extended/readme.md

 - ```flask db_cli create_admin``` will allow an account to be created from the terminal with the is_admin property set to true.
 This allows the account to access the hidden /admin endpoint where the database can be dumped and statistics on users can be viewed.

 - ```flask db_cli drop``` deletes all data from the database.
 Run ```flask db upgrade``` afterwards to rebuild the tables.

+## Live version
+A live version will be available on January 3.
+It will be available at the domain: twitterextended.ml